 But what is the church, and what is our place in it?
 The Bible uses a variety of metaphors to describe Christ’s church.
 In this series, Living Portraits of the Church, Chuck Swindoll explains four of those metaphors: a growing family, a dependent flock, a functioning body, and the branches of a flourishing vine.
 This series will help take us beyond understanding how God desires us to be in community.
 It will show us how it can happen.

 Among the many portraits of the church painted in Scripture, none is more calming and comforting than a flock of sheep under the watchful eye of a caring shepherd.
-And when we add the presence of a pasture full of lush, green grass, the picture is even more appealing.
-But this is almost too idealistic.
 The truth is, not all sheep stay in the flock…not all shepherds are caring and faithful…not all that’s lush and green is edible grass…and not all peaceful places are free of danger.
-Let’s trace this analogy through several scriptural scenes.
+Hopefully, the time we spend in God’s Word will leave us with a realistic awareness of what it means to be among our Shepherd’s flock and how it feels to be fed from His hand.

 Studies in anatomy occupy the attention of every medical student in the world.
-If they hope to understand how to help people with physical needs, they must know how the body is put together, how it functions, and what causes it to malfunction.
 Christians would do well to emulate students of medicine.
 Since we are members of His body, over which Christ serves as Head, understanding the body would give us a better understanding of the church—how it’s put together, how it functions, and how to respond when it malfunctions.
+Just as the human body is fearfully and wonderfully made, so is Christ’s universal body

-In the three previous messages, we have examined other “living portraits” of the universal church of Jesus Christ: a growing family, a flock of sheep, and a human body.
-Each analogy conveys different aspects of God’s people on earth.
 We have come to the fourth and final mental picture—a productive vine—another vivid analogy preserved for us in the Word of God.
 In fact, this one comes to us from the lips of Jesus as He left His disciples words of encouragement just before He was crucified.
+They have been recorded for us in the 15th chapter of John, a chapter that centres attention on three vital relationships the Christian must maintain.